Start the conversation

 Take Emotion Out of the Equation

 Average retail investors are typically what I call discretionary traders.
 A discretionary trader is someone who trades based on someone else's work, regardless of the source.
-He or she could hand over a percentage of his paycheck to a firm that invests it for him, or take a trade based on a "hot tip" from their friend, or get all their investing advice from cable news.
+They could hand over a percentage of their paycheck to a firm that invests it for them, or take a trade based on a "hot tip" from their friend, or get all their investing advice from cable news.

 This is exactly the kind of thing that ignites the emotions of a discretionary trader.
 Greed kicks in and makes this trader do things that he or she shouldn't.